maximemalpicaNight/datametrics-dashboard-training/onboarding-week/docs/exercises/EXERCISE-02-TEAM-MANAGEMENT.md

 **Key Concepts to Understand:**
 - Authentication vs Authorization - what's the difference?

+Authentication allows you to know who the person is and authorization allows you to know what that person can do.

 - What are roles and permissions?

+Roles allow you to define multiple permissions, for example an ADMIN role could allow Edit, Delete, Add and a USER role of read.

 - Why must authorization happen on the server?

+You must never trust what the client sends.
+By verifying what the client sends on the server side we ensure that we accept the right data coming from the right person.
+Example: verify the input data, the cookies.

 - How to implement role-based UI in React?

+You can visually modify what the user can see by retrieving data (cookies, localStorage) and displaying content based on that.

 ### 4. Form Handling in React (35-45 min)
 **Why:** Forms are everywhere.
 Master controlled components.